CommonAccord/Cmacc-Org/Doc/G/CALOHA/Form/OnsiteManager.md

 7.Ti=SUBLET AND ASSIGNMENT

-7.sec=No portion of the Rental Unit shall be sublet, nor this Agreement assigned.
+7.sec=No portion of the Rental Unit shall be sublet, nor may Employee assign any part of this Agreement.
 Any attempted subletting or assignment by Employee shall, at the election of the Employer, be an immediate breach of this Agreement and cause for immediate termination as provided herein and by law.

 8.Ti=ARBITRATION AND FEES

-8.sec=Any dispute, controversy or question of interpretation arising under, out of, in connection with or in relation to this Agreement, or any amendments hereof, or any breach or default hereunder or in connection with the operation of the Park shall be submitted to, determined, and settled by arbitration in accordance with the applicable rules of JAMS arbitration in Los Angeles County, California, then in effect.
+8.sec=Any dispute, controversy or question of interpretation arising under, out of, in connection with or in relation to this Agreement, or any amendments hereof, or any breach or default hereunder or in connection with the operation of the Park shall be submitted to, determined, and settled by arbitration in accordance with the applicable rules of JAMS arbitration in {Arbitration.Seat.County}, California, then in effect.
 Any award rendered therein shall be final and binding on both the Employer and Employee, and judgment may be entered thereon in any court having jurisdiction thereof.
 The prevailing party shall recover, in addition to all other relief, reasonable costs and attorneys’ fees, whether or not the action proceeds to judgment.

-9.Ti=CONSTRUCTION
+9.Ti=GOVERNING LAW

-9.sec=This Agreement shall be construed and enforced in accordance with the laws and decisions of the State of California.
+9.sec=This Agreement shall be construed and enforced in accordance with the laws of the State of California.

 10.Ti=SUPERINTENDENT CONTROL

 10.sec=Employee acknowledges that Employee is subject to Employer’s superintending control over the management of the Park, and that Employer may restrict Employee’s authority to act in any manner otherwise permitted hereunder or required hereby, and Employee shall promptly submit to and abide by any such restriction.

+11.Ti=VOLUNTARY AGREEMENT

-Employee attests that he or she has entered into this Agreement voluntarily.
+11.sec=Employee attests that he or she has entered into this Agreement voluntarily and has been given the opportunity to seek the advice of counsel prior to signing this Agreement.

-00.0.sec=IN WITNESS WHEREOF, the parties hereto have hereunto set their hands effective as of the day and year first above written.
+00.0.sec=IN WITNESS WHEREOF, the parties hereto have set their hands effective as of {EffectiveDate.YMD}.

 00.1.sec={Employee.Sign.Block}